-When applying to study abroad, you are mandated to take a series of entrance tests to meet some academic standards before you gain admission to any university or scholarship.
-These international exams could range from language proficiency tests that prove your language is of an acceptable standard or a professional test like the GRE which measures your analytical skills.
+When applying to study abroad, you will be required to take a series of entrance tests to meet some academic standards before you gain admission to any university or scholarship.
+These international exams could range from language proficiency tests that prove your language is of an acceptable standard to a professional test like the GRE, which measures your analytical skills.

 These tests will not only help you secure admission to a university or college but also help you secure financial aid and government documents like visas.
-Depending on the university, and country you are applying to, different universities require different types of international exams such as IELTS, TOEFL, GRE, GMAT, etc. for admission consideration.
+Depending on the university and country you are applying to, different universities require different types of international exams, such as IELTS, TOEFL, GRE, GMAT, and Duolingo, for admission consideration.

-Universities and scholarship bodies use the test scores as a benchmark of eliminating candidates when picking the applicants for their program.
-This shows how important these tests are, and why you must take them seriously.
+Universities and scholarship bodies use the test scores as a benchmark for eliminating candidates when picking applicants for their programs.
+This shows how important these tests are and why they must be taken seriously.

 Before you take an international exam, there are things to put in place to help you boost your overall performance.
-In this article, you will discover how to prepare for international exams, documents to prepare before taking international exams, and the type of international exams available.
+In this article, you will learn how to prepare for international exams, the documentation, and the variety of exams available.

 Let’s dive right in.

-The most popular language proficiency test is the IELTS and TOEFL which is required by universities in the US, Uk, and Canada.
-The language proficiency test, especially in English, contains various sections like speaking, reading, writing, and listening exercises.
-Excellent performance in these exams can provide easy access to financial aid like fees waivers and scholarships.
+The most popular language proficiency tests are the IELTS and TOEFL, which are required by universities in the US, UK, and Canada.
+These language proficiency tests, especially those in English, contain various sections like speaking, reading, writing, and listening exercises.
+Excellent performances in these tests can provide easy access to financial aid like fee waivers and scholarships.

-- IELTS: The International English Language Testing assesses your listening, speaking, reading, and writing of the English language.
-If you are planning to move to a native English country like Australia, Canada, Uk for work or study, you will be required to take the IELTS.
-The IELTS is required by employers and university admission boards.
+The International English Language Testing assesses your listening, speaking, reading, and writing of the English language.
+If you are planning to move to a native English country like Australia, Canada, or the UK for work or study, you will be required to take the IELTS.
+The IELTS is required by employers and university admissions boards.